Skip to main content

 We offer AC repair, AC installation, furnace repair, furnace installation, heat pump services, ductless mini-split installation, duct repair and sealing, air filtration and purification, air quality testing, smart thermostat installation, and commercial HVAC services throughout Sacramento.

 It depends on where in the city you live.
 SMUD serves most of Sacramento city proper — Midtown, Land Park, East Sacramento, Oak Park, and most of the downtown grid.
 PG&E serves many surrounding areas including West Sacramento, Rocklin, Roseville, Lincoln, Davis, and Woodland, plus some infill pockets inside the city.
-Utility territory determines which rebate programs you qualify for.
+Utility territory determines which rebate programs you qualify for — see current SMUD rebates for the latest amounts.
 We verify your utility at the estimate and file the right paperwork on your behalf.

 Schedule a spring tune-up in March or April — before cottonwood season peaks in May.
 Sacramento's cottonwood trees along the American and Sacramento Rivers drop dense seed pods that clog condenser coils, raise head pressure, and can trip the system on high-pressure protection during the first summer heat wave.
 A tune-up includes coil cleaning and catches most other pre-summer issues while parts are still readily available.